 Student Parent Support Initiative

 Higher education has a direct correlation to future earning potential.
-Research also shows that unintended pregnancies are also associated with education and income.
+Research also shows that unintended pregnancies are associated with education and income.
 Women in Minnesota reporting an unintended pregnancy were less likely to report "some college" or "college or more."
 In addition, women in Minnesota reporting an unintended pregnancy were less likely to report middle and higher income brackets and more likely to report lower income brackets.

-The purpose of the Student Parent Support Initiative is to build the capacity of institutions of higher education to address the health and educational needs of expectant and parenting male and female students and their children.
 The Minnesota Department of Health granted awards to nine institutions of higher education to provide services for pregnant or parenting students and their children.

 The Student Parent Support Initiative was funded by the Pregnancy Assistance Fund.
 This Fund was authorized by Sections 10211-10214 of the Patient Protection and Affordable Care Act (Public Law 111-148) [PDF] to develop and implement programs to assist expectant and parenting teens and women.
 The Minnesota Department of Health applied for and received these funds from the United States Department of Health and Human Services from 2011 through 2017.